Keparoo/casting-agency/README.md

 ## Error Handling

-- 401 errors due to authorization are returned as
+- 401 and 403 errors due to authorization are returned as

 ```json
 {